alan-turing-institute/TuringDataStories/stories/election/mail_vote_model.md

   number of voters across the idealogical spectrum.

 * Historically, mail in votes tend to skew heavily towards Democrats.
-This may be even more pronounced in this, election, because Trump spent the better part of the campaign casting doubt on mail ballots and encouraging his supporters to vote in person (no doubt because he intended to contest the mail in ballots as fradulent in order to win the election in court).
+This may be even more pronounced in this election, because Trump spent the better part of the campaign casting doubt on mail ballots and encouraging his supporters to vote in person (no doubt because he intended to contest the mail in ballots as fradulent in order to win the election in court).